-The Local Government Act 2003 (the Act) and supporting regulations requires the Council to 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Management Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable, these are set out in Appendix 1.
+The Local Government Act 2003 (the Act) and supporting regulations requires the Authority to 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Management indicators for the next three years to ensure that the Authority's capital investment plans are affordable, prudent and sustainable, these are set out in Appendix 1.

-The Act also requires the Council to adopt a Treasury Management Policy Statement (detailed in Appendix 2) and to set out its Treasury

-Management Strategy comprising: the Council's strategy for borrowing and the Council's policies, for managing its investments, and giving priority to the security and liquidity of those investments (Appendix 3).
+The Act also requires the Authority to adopt a Treasury Management Policy Statement (detailed in Appendix 2) and to set out its Treasury Management Strategy comprising the Authority's strategy for borrowing and the Authority's policies for managing its investments and giving priority to the security and liquidity of those investments (Appendix 3).

-The Department of Communities and Local Government issued revised investment guidance which came into effect from 1 April 2010 and the Charted Institute of Public Finance and Accountancy (CIPFA) has updated its 'Treasury Management in the Public Services Code of Practice' in November 2011.
+The Department of Communities and Local Government issued revised investment guidance which came into effect from 1 April 2010 and the Charted Institute of Public Finance and Accountancy (CIPFA) has updated its Treasury Management in the Public Services Code of Practice in November 2011.
 Revisions made in the Code of Practice were largely regulatory updates to reflect developments resulting from the Localism Act 2011 and in particular changes to the way that local authority housing finance operate.
-The Council adopted the amended CIPFA Code of Practice.
+The Authority adopted the amended CIPFA Code of Practice.

-3.3 CIPFA requirements
+3.3 CIPFA Code of Practice requirements

-The CIPFA Code of Practice on Treasury Management has been fully adopted by this Council.
+The Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management has been fully adopted by the Authority.